RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 		  noone is interested in seeing.
 Downside: first time to call the histogram takes some time.
-		- Changed Histogram quality to 75% to get smaller filesizes
+		- Changed Histogram quality to 75% to get smaller filesizes v1.2 	fixed a bug when uploading images with no exif data fixed a bug when trying to generate all histograms

 ==============================================================================================================